lau-bel/Node.js-CLI/README.md

 # Aloha tool

 The designing of this tool was an exercise for Becode.org.
-The goal was to designing à CLI-tool using de [pwned API](https://haveibeenpwned.com/API/v2#BreachesForAccount) and stylish it with our own tastes.
+The goal was to design a CLI-tool using de [pwned API](https://haveibeenpwned.com/API/v2#BreachesForAccount) and style it with our own taste.
-I used other packages as : figlet, ora, chalk-rainbow, axios, email-validator.
+I used other packages such as : figlet, ora, chalk-rainbow, axios, email-validator.

 ##  To install it :